andyblight/lottery/README.md

 ## Bugs

-Vary stats ticket generation to improve evaluation.
+Vary stats and ticket generation to improve evaluation.
 Both stats methods are identical!!!
- - 3 most likely and 3 least likely

-Fix lotto evaluation.

-Fix next_ticket.py so it passes tests in test.sh.

 Look at the way date ranges are generated.
 For the EuroMillions lottery, the date ranges may need to be generated per ball set, so generating a range of dates first thing may be wrong.
 Certainly, I need to set a start date, so I can use past data sets to test prediction methods.
 How far to go back